aziuol/CarND-Behavioral-Cloning-P3/writeup_template.md

 Here are some examples of driving behaviour in autonomous mode.
 ![straight steering][steer_straight1].
 Note that this is a screenshot taken while running the simulation.

+Another example of straight steering performed by the model:
 ![Another example of straigh steering performed by the model][steer_straight2]

+The view as seen by the model steering left:
 ![The view as seen by the model steering left][steer_left1]

+The view as seen on the test simulator steering left:
 ![The view as seen on the test simulator steering left][steer_left2]

+The view as seen by the model steering right:
 ![The view as seen by the model steering right][steer_right1]

+The view as seen on the test simulator steering left:
 ![The view as seen by the test simulator steering left][steer_left2]

 [Video of the test simulation is here in the lakeside track.] https://youtu.be/B2P188iXLto